Assistants API Overview (Python SDK)

 The second Step is a message_creation, which contains the message that was added to the Thread to communicate the results to the user.

-Another powerful tool in the Assistants API is Retrieval: the ability to upload files that the Assistant will use as a knowledge base when answering questions.
-This can also be enabled from the Dashboard or the API, where we can upload files we want to be used.
+Another powerful tool in the Assistants API is File search.
+This allows the uploading of files to the Assistant to be used as a knowledge base when answering questions.

 Enabling retrieval